A Window to the Past

 Kawagoe Ichibangai Shopping Street and Bell Tower

 Kurazukuri Zone is the most popular place to visit in Kawagoe.
-Kurazukuri is a unique style of architecture that has been rebuilt after fires decimated the town in 1893.
-These traditional storehouse buildings remain preserved and are still in use today by many shops.
-The bell tower known as the Toki-no-kane stands over the street at the center of Kurazukuri Zone.
-The bell’s chimes can be heard ringing throughout the area four times a day adding to the atmosphere while visitors shop and sample the local cuisine.
+Kurazukuri is a unique style of architecture, used to rebuild the area after fires decimated the town in 1893.
+These traditional storehouse buildings remain preserved and still in use by many shops today.
+The Time Bell Tower, also known as Toki no Kane, stands over the street in the center of Kurazukuri Zone.
+Adding to the nostalgic atmosphere, the bell’s chimes can be heard ringing throughout the area four times a day, while visitors shop and sample the local cuisine.

 About a 10-min walk